Foreign relations of India: West

-Bilateral relations between the India and Syria are historic where the two have ancient civilizational ties.
+Bilateral relations between India and Syria are historic and the two have ancient civilizational ties.
 Both countries were on the Silk Road through which civilizational exchanges took place for centuries.
-The Syriac Christianity, originating in ancient Syria, spread further to the East and created the first Christian communities in ancient India.
+Syriac Christianity, originating in ancient Syria, spread further to the East and created the first Christian communities in ancient India.
 The ancient Syriac language among the Syrian Christians of Kerala was also brought to Kerala by St Thomas in the 1st century CE.
 Even today the language continues to be taught in colleges and universities in Kerala.

-A common nationalism and secular orientation, membership of NAM and similar perceptions on many issues further strengthened a bond between the two states.
+A common nationalism and secular orientation, membership of NAM and similar perceptions on many issues further strengthened the bond between the two states.
 India supported "Syria's legitimate right to regain the occupied Golan Heights".
 In turn, this was reciprocated with Syrian recognition that Kashmir is a bilateral issue as well as general support of India's concerns and even candidature at various international forums.